Essay Competition Rules and Information

 - Select one folk tale from the list and explain your interpretation of the story.
 What do you think it means?
 What is its importance?
 Why do you think it was created?

 - If you could change one of these folk tales, what would you change and why?
 Do you disagree with something the tale is trying to convey?

 - Which Korean folk tale character do you relate to best?
 Why?
 Would you make the same decisions as that character?

-Divisions: young adult (age 25 and younger), senior (grade 12 and younger), and junior (grade 8 and younger)Rules:
+Divisions: adult (age 25 and younger), senior (grade 12 and younger), and junior (grade 8 and younger)Rules: